polyfony-inc/polyfony/README.md

 ### [Emails](https://github.com/polyfony-inc/polyfony/wiki/Reference#interface-polyfonymail)

 Emails are very simple to use and built over PHPMailer.
-They extend `Record` object, so there are normal database entries that have a few more methods, and they can be sent !
+They extend `Entity` object, so there are normal database entries that have a few more methods, and they can be sent !

 ```php
 (new Models\Emails)